camilotejeiro/camilotejeiro.github.io/_posts/2017-09-13-aic-1-3-2-lateral-pnp-current-mirror.md

 ~~~
 OP
 print all
-* Output current over constant input current (at "no load"): should be 1 for best match.
+* Output current over constant input current (with 1V load): should be 1 for best match.
 print (v2#branch/50e-06)
 ~~~